 Whether an entity seeks to create trading algorithms or mitigate risk, predicting trade volume is an important task, but one that comes with a number challenges—one of which is the sheer size of the data.
-Still, companies seek meaningful insight that can be used to forecast price volatility using trade volume, as well as understanding of whether trade volume versus price volatility relationships support theories regarding market agents such as speculators and hedgers.
+Still, companies seek meaningful insight that can be used to forecast price volatility using trade volume and understand whether trade volume versus price volatility relationships support the theories of market agents such as speculators and hedgers.
 Focusing on futures trading that relies on Apache Spark for processing the large amount data, Tobi Bosede considers the use of penalized regression splines for trade volume prediction and the relationship between price volatility and trade volume.

-Tobi Bosede is a machine learning engineer.
-She has served as a reviewer for the book Bayesian Methods for Hackers, and taught R programming at Johns Hopkins University and Python programming for General Assembly.
+Tobi Bosede is a machine learning engineer at Johns Hopkins University.
+Previously, she was a reviewer for Bayesian Methods for Hackers and taught R programming at Johns Hopkins University and Python programming for General Assembly.
 Tobi’s professional work spans multiple industries, from telecom at Sprint to finance at JPMorgan.
 She holds a bachelor’s degree in mathematics from the University of Pennsylvania and a master’s in applied mathematics and statistics from Johns Hopkins University.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com